 AA travel insurance overview

 The AA started in 1905 as a small group of motoring enthusiasts who came together to warn other drivers about speed traps.
-It has since evolved massively and now offers a variety of financial products such as travel insurance, credit cards and mortgages.
+It now offers a wide variety of financial products, including travel insurance, credit cards and mortgages.

 AA travel insurance: how can I claim?